runticle/CV/README.md

 **LeSalon Beauty** (February 2019 - Present)

-- Worked in a team of 5 devs at first which became a team of 2 after a year.
-Developed an agile workflow which was improved iteratively, shown by a fourfold relative speed increase over the first year.
+- Worked both in teams and individually on a wide array of projects.
 - Willfully worked accross the stack on two websites, two apps and an api.
 - Liaised with customers and therapists alike to develop meaningful features bespoke to their needs.